shrapnle/AllEditions/README.md

 sendit(svgimg,"svg");
 ```

-You can include features by formatting as an object such as
+You can include attributes by creating an array
 ```
 var features = {};
 features.Orientation = "portrait";